The Counselling Centre

 The Counselling Centre provides a broad range of confidential services all free of charge to students currently registered and attending classes at Saint Mary's.

 We offer individual personal counselling, academic & life skills coaching and consultations.
 Our team of professionals will help you meet your academic and personal goals.
 We understand how stressful university life can be and how making small changes can have a huge impact.
-Staff are generalists in their training.
-Students wishing to speak with a Psychologist/Clinical Therapist with specialized training in a given area (e.g. addictions, learning disabilities, etc.) should go to apns.ca.
+Staff are generalists in their training with experience working with University students.

 We try our best to respond as quickly as possible to meet the needs of our students.
-We are not an emergency clinic therefore we will refer all emergencies to the QEII Emergency Department, located on Robie Street.
+We are not an emergency clinic therefore we will refer all emergencies to the QEII Emergency Department (18 and over), located on Robie Street or the IWK Emergency Department (younger than 18), located on South Street.

 Our hours during the academic year are 8:30am-12:00pm, 1:00pm-4:30pm and during the summer 8:30am-12:00pm, 1:00pm-4:00pm.

-Returning students can book an appointment for personal counselling or academic & life skills coaching by calling 902-420-5615, emailing email@example.com or droping by our office, 4th Floor, Student Centre (turn left once you get off the elevator) or you can book online.
+Returning students can book an appointment for personal counselling and/or academic & life skills coaching by calling 902-420-5615, emailing email@example.com or dropping by our office, 4th Floor, Student Centre (turn left once you get off the elevator) or you can book online.

-Morneau Shepell offers 24/7 free, confidential phone counselling to Saint Mary's students.
-If you are an emergency or crisis after hours, please contact Shepell-fgi at 1-855-649-8641 and tell them you need immediate assistance.
+Morneau Shepell offers 24/7 free, confidential phone, email and web counselling to Saint Mary's students.
+If you are an emergency or crisis after hours, please contact Morneau-Shepell at 1-855-649-8641 and tell them you need immediate assistance.
+This service is confidential and you will speak with a Counsellor right away if you are in crisis.

 To view Morneau Shepell's new student support website visit http://mystudentsupport.com/ and be sure to check out the articles on: Managing stress with yoga, mental health myths, etc.